CA Tax Tools

 Capital Gains Tax Calculator

 Calculate the tax on your investment gains.
-Canada's 50% inclusion rate means only half your capital gain is added to your taxable income.
+Canada's 50% inclusion rate means only half your capital gain is added to your taxable income — there is no separate capital gains tax and no holding-period discount.

 01INPUTS